kubeedge/community/sig-node/openharmony/implementation/KubeEdge Runs On OpenHarmony.md

 ##### 4. Install the Docker container engine components

-Copy the Docker static binary file to the /bin/ directory on the Android device and add the execution permission.
+Copy the Docker static binary file to the /bin/ directory on the OpenHarmony device and add the execution permission.

 ##### 5. Mount OpenHarmony system resources